-A. Currently (or most recently) in a Major Depressive Episode.

-B. There has previously been at least one Manic Episode or Mixed Episode.
+A. Criteria have been met for at least one manic episode (criteria A – D under Manic episode).

-C. The mood episodes in Criteria A and B are not better accounted for by Schizoaffective Disorder, Schizophrenia, Schizophreniform Disorder, Delusional Disorder, or other specified or unspecified schizophrenia spectrum and other Psychotic Disorder.
+C. The occurrence of the manic and major depressive episodes is not better accounted for by Schizoaffective Disorder, Schizophrenia, Schizophreniform Disorder, Delusional Disorder, or other specified or unspecified schizophrenia spectrum and other Psychotic Disorder.

 Specify/coding (for current or most recent episode):